 Does your company already host a charitable activity?
 Nominate St. Baldrick’s as the beneficiary.

-Looking for a great way to engage employees or colleagues?
-Host a company-wide head-shaving event!
-Everyone can participate, even if you don’t shave.
-Or join an existing event as a company team, to put the “fun” in fundraising as a company team, it’s a truly rewarding experience.
+If you’re looking for a great way to engage employees or colleagues, host a company-wide virtual head-shaving event!
+Everyone can participate, even those who don’t shave.
+Or join an existing event as a company team, to put the “fun” in fundraising.
+It’s a truly rewarding experience.

-If head-shaving is not your thing, then be empowered to Do What You Want.
-There are so many ways to have fun and raise vital research funds for kids.
-Host office Olympics, karaoke lunchtime, walk/run, bake sale, dress down days or sports activity, the sky is the limit!
+If head-shaving is not your thing, then Do What You Want.
+Get creative with your colleagues and host a virtual fundraiser like, walk/run, bike-a-thon, online auction, or streaming talent show.
+The sky is the limit!
 You really can Do What You Want to make a difference.

 Join us today and #GiveKidsALifetime!